A guide to payday loans

 Provided you pay back your loan in full and on time, it shouldn’t affect your credit score.

-But some companies are put off by payday loans, as they see them as a sign that someone’s struggling for money.
-So having a payday loan in your credit history might work against you when you come to borrow again.
+But some companies are put off by payday loans, as they see them as a sign that someone’s struggling for money, not managing their money well or can’t afford to live on their income.

 What are the dangers of payday loans?

 The danger of a payday loan is that you might not be able to pay it back.
 If this happens, the interest and fees will mount up, getting you into more debt.
-And although there is a cap on the total amount you pay, it could leave you in an extremely difficult financial situation.
+Although there is a cap on the total amount you pay, it could leave you in an extremely difficult financial situation.

 Missing payments will also damage your credit score.